 Born in New York on 14th October 1882, de Valera’s very beginnings are mysterious.
-His mother, Catherine (Kate) Coll, was an Irish immigrant from near Bruree in county Limerick who worked as a servant.
+His mother, Catherine (Kate) Coll, was an Irish immigrant from near Bruree in County Limerick who worked as a servant.
 His father, Juan Vivion de Valera, has been at different times, described as Cuban of Spanish descent, Argentinian, Basque and even as a Portuguese of Jewish descent.
-The couple were stated to have been married in St. Patrick’s R.C. church in Jersey City, but neither church nor state authorities have any record of said marriage.
+The couple was stated to have been married in St. Patrick’s R.C.
+Church in Jersey City, but neither church nor state authorities have any record of said marriage.
 Likewise, no certificate of birth can be found for Juan.
 The young Éamon’s original birth certificate was registered as George de Valero but this was changed legally in 1910 to Edward De Valera.

 The child, Éamon, was brought to Ireland by his maternal uncle Ned in 1885 after the death of Juan Vivion de Valera.
 His mother remained in New York and the child was raised by his grandmother in Bruree, where he was to be known as Eddy Coll.
 He attended the National School in the village and then later went to the Christian Brothers’ School in Charleville.
 After winning a scholarship at the age of 16 de Valera applied to the Jesuits for a place in their Limerick Colleges but was refused, he was however granted a place in Blackrock College in Dublin.
 Graduating from Blackrock in 1903, he was granted a position as a teacher of mathematics in Rockwell College in county Tipperary.
 In 1904 he graduated in mathematics from the Royal University (National University of Ireland post-1909) in Dublin.